vnp7514/Checkers/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+9 user stories have passed the acceptance criteria tests.
+There are no known issues with user stories.

 ### Unit Testing and Code Coverage

 Model Tier